Docs

 A Jupyter Notebook is an interactive document containing live code and visualisations that can be viewed and modified in a web browser.
 These documents can be shared, often using GitHub, and many projects distribute example code as Jupyter notebooks.
 Users interact with their notebooks using the open-source Jupyter Notebook server application.

 Jupyter has support for many languages including Python, R, Scala and Julia, which are implemented by plugins known as “kernels”.
-The JASMIN Notebook Service currently provides one kernel - Python 3.10 with the latest Jaspy software environment installed.
-This environment is active by default, so there is no need for the module commands described in the linked article.
-You can also install and use your own Python environments as explained below.
+The JASMIN Notebook Service provides kernels with the latest Jaspy software environment and JasR (R) environment installed by default.
+The /apps/jasmin/jaspy directory is mounted directly into the notebook service, providing access to all Jaspy and JasR versions available on the scientific analysis servers.
+These environments are active by default, so there is no need for the module commands described in the linked article.
+You can also install and use your own environments as explained below.

 The JASMIN Notebook Service uses JupyterHub to manage multiple Jupyter Notebook servers.
 After authenticating with a JASMIN account (with the correct access), a user gets access to their own notebook server.
 The notebook server runs as the authenticated user, and the user can access their home directory, Group Workspaces and CEDA Archive data as they would from a scientific analysis server.